NexPlayer/TizenWebOS/gettingstarted.md

     callbacksForLogger: callback, // Optional callback called with the logger instances
     startFullscreen: true, // Optional
     disableFullscreen: true, // Optional
-    showingFullUI: true, // Optional
+    showingFullUI: true, // Optional, used for showing the player controls
     callbacksForReturn: callback, // Optional callback called with the return button
     disableKeyEvents: false,
     useDefaultControls: true, // Optional, to use the remote controller
-    resumePosition: number, // Optional, used for staring the video from the given position in seconds
+    resumePosition: number, // Optional, used for starting the video from the given position in seconds
     externalSubtitles:
-    {"src": "URL for the subtitles file", "language": "Subtitle language"}, // Optional, only SRT and WEBVTT subtitles can be used. "language" property is a string that define how the subtitle will be identified
+    {"src": "URL for the subtitles file", "language": "Subtitle language"}, // Optional, only WEBVTT subtitles can be used. "language" property is a string that define how the subtitle will be identified

 ```